CHGLongStone/just-core/docs/index.md

-#Reduced-Effort with:
+# Reduced Resource Utilization:

+Both human and hardware with

 ### Simplified Development

-Add a service class, update composer autoconfig and call it by namespace
+Once your environment is configured, add a service class, update composer autoconfig and call it by namespace

+### A Bias Towards Performance

+- low framework overhead
+  - Full API stack traces _as low as 1000 lines per HTTP request_
+    - fewer internal calls than it takes other frameworks to even start loading your service classes
-### Architectural Emphasis on Late Optimization
+- Architectural Emphasis on Late Optimization

-A bias towards performance tuning with low framework overhead, complete an http request with a complete stack trace of 10K+ internal function calls rather than waiting for 7K+ internal calls before you even load your service classes...like some other frameworks

-Application profiling via [xhprof](https://github.com/phacility/xhprof) or using [XDEBUG](https://xdebug.org/) for complete stack traces
-__dependent on your development environment__
+- Internal caching mechanisms to reduce
+  - Disk and network I/O
+  - Overhead of (re)generating complex static or semi-static data structures
+- Bundled tools like [xhprof](https://github.com/phacility/xhprof) for application profiling

-### Change Management
+### Simplified Change Management

-##### Simple configuration management
+##### Easy Configuration Management

 Simple configuration management for multiple environments from `dev/uat/prod` to dev sandboxes with Zend style  `*{global,local}.php`  configuration file naming patterns.

 Clear separation of the framework from your own intellectual property

-### Business Intelligence and System oversight from the start

-Easy to implement logging, application/performance monitoring and change auditing

-### Scripts to support the SLDC
+##### Scripts to support the SLDC

 Configurable scripts to support the Software Development Life Cycle including: